mel-astar/mel-ngs/mel-chipseq/chipseq-metrics/README.md

 Step4) Report No of peaks identified by macs14.

-       To get peaks for control samples, run macs14 usign control as treatment and then report no of peaks
+       To get peaks for control samples alone, run macs14 using control as treatment and then report no of peaks

 Step5) Calculate NSC and RSC strand cross correlation